Proposing a Model for Predicting Passenger Origin-Destination in Online Taxi-Hailing Systems: OD Hotspots

-After the origin and destination hotspots extraction using the K-means clustering algorithm, we have to pair the related origin and destination hotspots, but there would be some origin and destination hotspot pairs which have no travel demand, thus the OD matrix could be smaller.
-Another problem with two-dimensional clustering is that clustering of the origin and destination points separately can damage the quality of the travel patterns.
-As shown in Fig. \ref{fig:2D_clustering}, clusters $A$ and $B$ are two origin hotspots, and clusters $C$ and $D$ are two destination hotspots.
-According to this clustering, our OD matrix has 4 entries and 3 of them have non-zero number of travels.
-Due to the separate clustering of origin and destination points, one unique travel pattern has been split into three OD matrix entries.
-If the clustering algorithm had clustered the points with the thick margin as one origin and one destination hotspot, the travel pattern was considered as one OD matrix entry.
+Following the extraction of origin and destination hotspots through the implementation of the K-means clustering algorithm, it is necessary to associate the corresponding origin and destination hotspots.
+However, certain pairs of origin and destination hotspots may exhibit no travel demand, resulting in a potentially reduced OD matrix.
+Moreover, the utilization of two-dimensional clustering for separate origin and destination points may adversely impact the quality of the identified travel patterns.
+As illustrated in Figure \ref{fig:2D_clustering}, clusters $A$ and $B$ represent two origin hotspots, while clusters $C$ and $D$ denote two destination hotspots.
+Based on this clustering, the OD matrix comprises four entries, with three of them containing a non-zero number of travels.
+Due to the distinct clustering of origin and destination points, a single travel pattern has been divided into three OD matrix entries.
+If the clustering algorithm had grouped the points with the thick margin as one origin and one destination hotspot, the travel pattern would have been represented as a single OD matrix entry.